pingcap/blog/rust-compile-time-adventures-with-tikv-ep1.md

 image: /images/blog/rust-compile-time-adventures.png
 ---

-> The Rust programming language was designed for slow compilation times.
+> _The Rust programming language was designed for slow compilation times._
 >
-> I was there.
+> _I was there.
 I witnessed it for myself, and I am finally ready to break the silence: Rust is a hoax.
-It's a prank the language designers played on you, the Rust user — adopt this high-performance, high-reliability language for your products, and we'll reduce your productivity to a crawl.
+It's a prank the language designers played on you, the Rust user — adopt this high-performance, high-reliability language for your products, and we'll reduce your productivity to a crawl._
->
-> It's brilliantly insidious.

 ![Rust Compile Time Adventures with TiKV](media/rust-compile-time-adventures.png)